meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 The sample agent can be found [TODO: Git repo](https://github.com), clone it to your Cloud Shell.
 Install its dependencies in a Python virtual environment.

-> [!NOTE] We recommend using `uv`, which is already installed on CloudShell, to manage dependencies and virtual environments.

 Set up the authentication to use Agent Platform Authentication (API keys are not allowed).
 Start and seed the Firestore emulator using the provided `setup-emulator.sh` script and launch the ADK web playground.

 Verify that you get relevant answers when the agent is prompted with the test queries.